 Tech TAs are trained and assigned to help instructors with technology in their courses.
-They can be either fully remote or in person.
-Some are assigned to particular instructors while others are floaters in buildings.
+Some are assigned to particular instructors while others are assigned to serve as floaters.

-Tech TAs can help with Zoom (including setting up and starting class meetings and moderating the chat during class), basic Canvas (but not grading), and can assist with a variety of other technical tasks.
+Tech TAs can help with Zoom (including setting up and starting class meetings and moderating the chat during class), basic Canvas tasks (grading not included), and can assist with a variety of other technical tasks.

 You can add a Tech TA to your Canvas course through the People tool (search for their Net ID).

 To request a Tech TA please fill out the Request Form.

 - Where can I find the system status of Zoom?

 Zoom Service Status shows the current status and maintenance periods for all Zoom services.